 Developing a song is more than just the pieces placed together.
-It’s about getting your timing and flowing in and out to create a fluid story.
-In this article I am going to go over how to arrange your track and getting a solid song structure for your music.
+It’s about creating a fluid story.
+In this article, I am going to go over how to arrange your track and getting a solid song structure for your music.

 To start, let’s go over the parts that make up an arrangement.
 There are many different terms, depending on the style of music.
 For our purposes, we will be looking at these basic terms and then applying them to the electronic music arrangement: